syxanash/joshua_bot/README.md

 ## ![new](https://i.imgur.com/UfmDKDV.gif) OpenAI Integration

 Thanks to the [OpenAI APIs](https://platform.openai.com/docs), you can chat with Joshua Bot using ChatGPT.
-To enable ChatGPT enter your OpenAI API token in `config.json` then customize the `prompt` method in `ai_handler.rb` (or just leave the default one).
+To enable ChatGPT enter your OpenAI API token in `config.json` then customize the `prompt` method in [ai_handler.rb](lib/ai_handler.rb) (or just leave the default one).
 When OpenAI token is entered in the config file, all messages sent to Joshua that do not correspond to direct commands will be used in a prompt for ChatGPT.
-By default Joshua will remember up to 10 previous conversations between you and the bot, but you want to reduce the amount of tokens sent to OpenAI you can change the constant `MAX_INTERACTIONS_MEMORY` in `ai_handler.rb`.
+By default Joshua will remember up to 10 previous conversations between you and the bot, but you want to reduce the amount of tokens sent to OpenAI you can change the constant `MAX_INTERACTIONS_MEMORY` in [ai_handler.rb](lib/ai_handler.rb).

 <img src="other/doc_assets/screenshot_gpt.png" alt="screenshot chatgpt" height="400" />